Michigan voters overwhelmingly voted to legalize marijuana possession and use for

 traffic-related offenses and some convictions for criminal sexual conduct).
 Why let past

 mistakes hold you back any longer?
 Consider the potential benefits of record expungement.
-If you think it may be worth pursuing, consult a criminal defense attorney and begin the process so that you can move forward with your life as soon as possible.
+If you think it may be worth pursuing, consult an attorney and begin the process so that you can move forward with your life as soon as possible.